Akeemkabiru/AkeemKabiru/README.md

 <h1 align="center">Hi, I'm Kabby</h1>
-<h3 align="center">Software Developer, AI Enthusiast</h3>
-<p>Software Developer with expertise in JavaScript, React, Redux, React Native, Next.js, Typescript, Tailwind and other technologies.
+<p> A Software Developer with expertise in JavaScript, React, Redux, React Native, Next.js, Typescript, Tailwind and other technologies.
 Proven track record of delivering high-quality, scalable, and maintainable code.
 Adaptable in fast-paced environments and dedicated to continuous learning.
 Effective collaborator with a focus on exceptional user experiences.</p>